Taylor25et/HW9-ReadMe-Generator/README.md

 # HW 9 ReadMe Generator
 ![gitHubLicense](https://img.shields.io/badge/License-Mozilla_Public_2.0-green.svg)

-AS A developer I WANT a README generator SO THAT I can quickly create a professional README for new projects.

 ## Description
-This is command-line application that dynamically generates a professional README.md file from a user's input. <br> <br>AS A developer <br>I WANT a README generator <br>SO THAT I can quickly create a professional README for new projects.
+This is command-line application that dynamically generates a professional README.md file from a user's input. <br> <br>AS A developer <br>I WANT a ReadMe generator <br>SO THAT I can quickly create a professional ReadMe for new projects.

 ## Table of Contents